OanaApostol/orag/README.md

 ## 📧 Questions?

-For questions or clarifications, please reach out to the Typeform Data Science team.
+For questions or clarifications, please reach out to Oana :)

 ---